ricwtk/ci-labs/lab2.md

 ## Genetic algorithm

-Consider the following problem: You are given a sheet of paper with width `w` and height `h`.
+Consider the following problem:

+> You are given a sheet of paper with width `w` and height `h`.
 Your task is to cut the paper into squares of equal size.
 The aim of the task is to have as many squares as possible, and to have the area of each square as large as possible.

 1. An optimisation problem can always be phrased in the form of

-    > to optimise ... to maximise/minimise ...
+    > to optimise ... such that it maximises/minimises ...

     In this problem, what is the parameter to be optimised and what are the parameters to be maximised or minimised?